India says abducted builders in Iraq held with other nationalities

 Abraham Jose, who is in touch with his daughter Maria, one of the nurses there, said she and others were waiting for help to reach Baghdad airport.

-Jose said that the Indian government had failed to take steps to bring back the stranded nurses, many of whom are from Kerala, even as other countries had helped their nurses in Tikrit to return home safe.
+Jose said that the Indian government had failed to take steps to bring back the stranded nurses, many of whom are from the southern state of Kerala, even as other countries had helped their nurses in Tikrit to return home safe.